How to Trade Bitcoin Futures | Beginner’s Guide

-Let’s suppose you have entered a contract in which you are selling 5 BTC for the price of 20,000 USD at a set date.
+Let’s suppose you trade bitcoin futures and you have entered on a short contract in which you are selling 5 BTC for the price of 20,000 USD at a set date.
 But if the prices go higher than 20,000 USD before the established date, it would be normal not to want to go through with the contract anymore and sell cheap.

 So what is there to do now?
 Well, to keep both parties happy, the exchange on which you trade the futures will let you sell at the current price of 21,000 USD to minimize your losses, but the other party will receive compensation from your margin account.

 This type of transaction is not settled on the expiration date of the contract, but on all days trading is available on the exchange, respecting the current market prices.

 But to be able to do so, you will have to set up an initial margin when you start the contract.
 The minimum margin or maintenance margin is also determined by the broker.
 If you start emptying your margin account, a margin call is triggered and your broker will require to fund your account back to the initial margin.

 But if you are not able to fill the margin account back when the margin call is made, then the broker is entitled to sell your assets at an even more unprofitable price.

 There are currently two exchanges that accept Bitcoin futures: The Cboe futures exchange and the CME Group.
 You can choose the exchange you want but it would be recommended that you select the one with the highest number of Bitcoin futures issued, as they offer more liquidity.